whyameye/WichitaALLBird/README.md

 	- 'disabled': 4 # due to malfunction
 	- 'broken': 5

+## Hardware
+- 10 Arduinos (aka Servers) numbered 0 through 9
+- up to 18 strands on an Arduino numbered 0 through 17

 ## Data
 ### Variables
  - active LED is a list of 3: [strand, index of Y element in strand, T/F active]
   - LEDs in sequence include time: [[strand, index of Y element in strand, T/F active], abs time]

+### Sending colors to LEDS
+one idea is to have a different thread for each arduino:
+- spin out the threads then do a `.join()` before you spin out the next set
+- this would require the LEDs to be sorted by Arduino in the main thread?
+- issue: serial port needs to be opened every time we spin out the thread?
+- solution: don't ever join the threads.
+Let them run forever (daemons?) and have them set an index in an array when waiting for input.
+This has the problem of data corruption tho
+- _need to test how long it takes to open/close port_
+- if going with the original idea, it appears the thread gets sent a copy of the array not the array itself (good)
+- original idea feels bad.
+Maybe better to go with proposed solution and copy arrays as needed...

 ## Main Code
 - main.py is the main program